sanderboer/typst-pagemaker/docs/update_plan.md

 **Goal**: Support true cover/contain/stretch semantics uniformly across all media types

 ### Overview
-Currently PDFs are forcibly normalized to `contain` and SVGs lack proper cover support.
-Implement full cover semantics with alignment-based cropping for all media types.
+Currently PDFs are forcibly normalized to `contain` and SVGs lack proper cover support. **Basic PDF sizing, placement, and alignment are working correctly** (as of Nov 2025), but `:FIT: cover` mode with cropping is not yet implemented.
+This milestone will implement full cover semantics with alignment-based cropping for all media types.

 ### Tasks